casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 <img class="align-center" src={useBaseUrl("/image/tutorials/cross-contract/Deploy.png")} width="600" alt="Deploy" />

-If we check the accounts named keys we can see all of the accounts deployed contracts:
+If we check the account's named keys, we can see all of the account's deployed contracts:

 <img class="align-center" src={useBaseUrl("/image/tutorials/cross-contract/NamedKeys.png")} width="600" alt="NamedKeys" />